DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/SECURITY-INSIGHTS/Review.md

 Synchronizes the current user roles, privileges and accessible menu items.
 This can only be run as batch.

 ## 2. Initiate user security groups
-Automatically creates groups of similar users by analyzing user roles and privileges. <br>
+Automatically creates groups of similar users by analyzing user roles and privileges, or utilize existing D365 user groups. <br>
+This step is only available on **Security insights by user**. <br>

 **Parameters:**
 - Use **Select foundation data for user group creation** to create the user groups by either:
+    - User groups - utilizes D365 user groups setup in **System administration > Users > User groups**
     - Security roles
     - Security privileges
-- Enter the **Maximum number of groups** that should be created
+- Enter the **Maximum number of groups** that should be created.
+Disabled when 'User groups' are selected.

 ## 3. Fetch interaction data from application Insights
 Fetch user interation data from Azure applicable Insights